Mannheim Tax Index

 Devereux-Griffith Model

-The “Model Structure” chart shows the structure of investment and its financing.
-The calculation of the Mannheim Tax Index is based on a corporation in the manufacturing industry, which invests in a specified combination of various assets either through itself or a foreign subsidiary.
+The “Model Structure” chart shows the structure of an investment and its financing.
+The calculation of the Mannheim Tax Index is based on a corporation in the manufacturing industry which invests in a specified combination of various assets either through itself or a foreign subsidiary.
 The hypothetical investment project consists in equal parts of intangible assets, industrial buildings, machinery, financial assets and inventory.
 Various forms of financing are also taken into account.
-In order of their weighting, financial sources are retained earnings, borrowed capital and new equity capital.
+Financial sources in order of their weighting are retained earnings, borrowed capital and new equity capital.

 Data